alejosjen/bamazon-mysql/README.md

 You will need to have node modules installed: inquirer, cli-table, and mysql.
 MySQL Workbench is used as the database in this application.

 As a customer:
 Type in node bamazonCustomer.js to begin the application.
-It will give you a notice if the connection is made.
+It will give notice if the connection is made.
 A table listing will appear with available products in the store.
 Each product has an ID, a title and a price.
+Select a product by typing the number of the ID and pressing enter.
+The next prompt will ask how many of the items to purchase, which is answered by typing in a number again and pressing enter.
+The two prompts will allow the user to exit by typing 'exit' before the transaction is made.
+Once a complete order is made, the application will return the name of the item, the total price